-The Costco spinach and cheese ravioli from Pasta Prima are a tasty dinner idea that would pair nicely with a variety of pasta sauces.
+The Kirkland spinach and cheese ravioli at Costco are a tasty dinner idea that would pair nicely with a variety of pasta sauces.
 The circular ravioli cook in just a few minutes and can be paired with a salad for an easy weeknight meal.

-The ravioli feature organic spinach and four types of cheese.
+These organic ravioli feature spinach and four types of cheese.

 Let’s take a closer look at what you get with these ravioli packages.

-You get two packages of spinach ravioli with each package containing 18 ounces of product.
-One serving is one cup of ravioli (100 grams) and there are about 10 servings when the contents of the two trays are combined.
+You get two packages of spinach ravioli with each package containing 22 ounces of product.
+One serving is one cup of ravioli (100 grams) and there are about 12 servings per tray.
 I weighed the ravioli and determined that a serving, 100 grams, was equal to four ravioli.

 The nutritional facts for a single serving are: